-Stock prices respond to fluctuations in demand, just as the magnetization of an interacting spin system responds to fluctuations in the magnetic field.
+Stock prices respond to fluctuations in demand, just as the magnetization of an interacting spin system responds to flictuations in the magnetic field.
 Periods with large number of market participants buying the stock imply mainly positive changes in price, analogous to a magnetic field causing spins in a magnet to align.
-Recently, Plerou et al. [31] addressed the question of how stock prices respond to changes in demand.
-They quantified the relations between price change G over a time interval Δt and two different measures of demand fluctuations: (a) Φ , defined as the difference between the number of buyer- and seller-initiated trades, and (b) Ω , defined as the difference in number of shares traded in buyer- and seller-initiated trades.
-They find that the conditional expectations $\langle G \rangle{\Phi}$ and $\langle G \rangle{\Omega}$ of price change for a given Φ or Ω are both concave.
-They find that large price fluctuations occur when demand is very small-a fact which is reminiscent of large fluctuations that occur at critical points in spin systems, where the divergent nature of the response function leads to large fluctuations.
-Their findings are reminiscent of phase transitions in spin systems, where the divergent behavior of the response function at the critical point (zero magnetic field) leads to large fluctuations [11].
+Recently, Plerou et al. [36] addressed the question of how stock prices respond to changes in demand.
+They quantified the relations between price change G over a time interval $\Delta t$ and two different measures of demand fluctuations: (a) $\Phi$ , defined as the difference between the number of buyer-initiated and seller-initiated trades, and (b) $\Omega$ , defined as the difference in number of shares traded in buyer and seller initiated trades.
+They find that the conditional expectations $\langle G \rangle{\Phi}$ and $\langle G \rangle{\Omega}$ of price change for a given $\Phi$ or $\Omega$ are both concave.
+They find that large price fluctuations occur when demand is very small -a fact which is reminiscent of large fluctuations that occur at critical points in spin systems, where the divergent nature of the response function leads to large fluctuations.
+Their findings are reminiscent of phase transitions in spin systems, where the divergent behavior of the response function at the critical point (zero magnetic field) leads to large fluctuations [1].
+Further, Plerou et al. [37] find a curious 'symmetry breaking" for values of $\Sigma$ above a certain threshold value $\Sigma_c$ ; here $\Sigma$ is defined to be the local first moment of the probability distribution of demand $\Omega$ , the difference between the number of shares traded in buyer-initiated and seller-initiated trades.
+This feature is qualitatively identical to the behavior of the probability density of the magnetization for fixed values of the inverse temperature.